drcdavidson/drcdavidson/README.md

-## Welcome to My Repository!
+## Welcome to My Profile & Repository!
-I am Christopher Davidson, Ph.D. - but everyone calls me Chris - and welcome to my GitHub.
+I am Christopher Davidson, Ph.D. — but everyone calls me Chris — and welcome to my GitHub profile and respositories.

 <!--
 **drcdavidson/drcdavidson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.